raspiblitz/raspiblitz-docs/docs/faq/dev.md

 - The quick way: For small changes in a single script, go to `/home/admin` on your running RaspiBlitz, delete the old git with `sudo rm -r raspiblitz` then replace it with your code `git clone [YOURREPO]` and `patch`

 - The long way: If you like to install/remove/change services and system configurations you need to build a SD card from your own code.
-Prepare like in `TODO: Build the SD Card Image README.md#build-the-sd-card-image ` from the README but in the end run the command:
+Prepare like in [Build the SD Card Image](../faq/dev.md#what-is-the-process-of-creating-a-new-sd-card-image-release):

 `wget --no-cache https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh -b [BRANCH]`